annieapp/annie/docs/development.md

     `python3 -m` to the beginning of the command for it to work.
 If that doesn't work, try changing `pip` to `pip3` and run that.

+## Development Server Port

+When the Flask development server is turned on, it runs on the selected IP (port 2000).
+This can be customized in your `config.py`.